JohnLulzh2002/BoringHomeworks/README.md

-## Boring homeworks in NUIST and their answers
+## Boring homeworks in NUIST School of Computer Science

 ### By JohnLu